60 Best Healthy Memorial Day Recipes

 Teriyaki Scallops Wrapped in Bacon

-This recipe is also only a few ingredients, ones you might not think go well together, but the subtlety of the scallops is the perfect protein to pair with the complex bite of the teriyaki and let's be real, what doesn't taste great wrapped in bacon?
+This recipe also only a few ingredients—not to mention, ones you might not think go well together—but the subtle scallops are the perfect protein to pair with the complex bite of the teriyaki.
+Let's be real: What doesn't taste great wrapped in bacon?

 Get our recipe for Teriyaki Scallops Wrapped in Bacon.